Data Visualization in R – Upgrade your R Skills to become Data Scientist!

 Key elements of a statistical graphic:

 - Statistical Transformations

 - Coordinates system

 Now, let us discuss each of them.

-- Basically, it helps to map the species of a plant into the color of dots in graphics.
+- It helps to map the species of a plant into the colour of dots in graphics.

 It shows each observation by a point using the aesthetic mappings that map two variables in the data set into the x,y variables of the plot.

-- It allows us to calculate and also to do statistical analysis over the data in the plot.
+- It allows us to calculate and also perform a statistical analysis of the data in the plot.